Virtual visitor centre

 Created by fiberglass artist Jon Belfeld, and painted by artist Pauline Roods, The Big Koala is part of the award-winning Hello Koalas Sculpture Trail.
 At 2.5 metres high, The Big Koala sculpture is an iconic landmark, greeting visitors to Guulabaa – Place of Koala.

-Check for current closures and notices before setting out.
+Avoid disappointment and check for current closures and notices before setting out.

 The most important part of your trip is arriving home safely.
 Make sure you read our information on forest tips and staying safe.